 These are very contrasting images of Thailand, leading to the ultimate question – “is Thailand a clean country?”

-Thailand is generally a clean country, but it is not as clean as other countries in the region, such as Japan and Singapore.
+Thailand is generally clean but not as clean as other Asian countries like Japan and Singapore.
 Thai people practice good personal hygiene and clean their local communities.
 However, the country’s lack of effective waste management systems contributes to a poor record of plastic pollution in the ocean.

 That’s the short answer.
 However, we must note that cleanliness is subjective.
 The idea of what’s clean and what’s dirty will vary from person to person.